United Nations Climate Change Conference: 2019: COP 25/CMP 15/CMA 2, Madrid, Spain

+2020: UN Climate Change Dialogues (Climate Dialogues)

+Due to the COVID pandemic, COP 26 was postponed.
+In June, the regular SBs were also postponed and instead the "June Momentum for Climate Change" took place - which was an online event only.
+Building on its success and coupled with the global lockdowns, COP 26 was also transformed into an online event only.
+The meeting was not called a COP, but rather "dialogues".

 2021: COP 26/CMP 16/CMA 3, Glasgow, United Kingdom

 COP 26 was originally scheduled to take place from 9 to 19 November 2020, in Glasgow, United Kingdom, but was postponed to 31 October to 12 November 2021 due to the COVID-19 pandemic.
+Among other things, this conference led to the development of the Accelerating to Zero coalition to accelerate the phase-out of fossil fuel vehicles, and the Glasgow Climate Pact to "phase down" the use of coal-fired power stations.

 2022: COP 27/CMP 17/CMA 4, Sharm El Sheikh, Egypt

 COP 27 was originally expected to take place in November 2021, but was moved to 2022 due to the rescheduling of COP 26 from 2020 to 2021.
 It took place in Sharm El Sheikh, Egypt.
+It led to an agreement on loss and damage, under which rich countries could compensate poor countries for damage caused by climate change.

 2023: COP 28/CMP 18/CMA 5, Dubai, UAE

-COP 28 will take place in the United Arab Emirates.
-The summit will be held at Expo City Dubai from November 30th until December 12th, 2023.